Digital articles are used for creating channel-neutral content for output to digital and print channels. They are edited in the Digital editor.

 For more information, see Using comments in a Digital article in Studio.

-Knowing how many paragraphs, words and characters an article contains is essential for a writer.
+Knowing how many paragraphs, words and characters are in an article, component, or selection of text is essential for a writer.
 This is indicated in the status bar at the bottom of the editor.

 - For a component text field: When placing the text cursor in the text field of a component, the total number of characters in that field is displayed on the left side of the status bar.